 - Note 1: The year indicated with a circle mark represents that in which students typically take the subject.
 The year with a double circle mark indicates the year in which students are highly recommended to take the subject.
 Students are allowed to take the subject in any year after that indicated with a circle or double circle mark.
-It is required to confirm the semester in which the subject is provided in the class schedule for liberal arts education subjects in the Students' Handbook because some subjects might be provided in different semester from that which is provided in this document. - Note 2: It is required to first take subjects that are provided in English. - Note 3: It is required to take more than 4 subjects from the fields of Arts and Humanities/Social Sciences and more than 4 subjects from Natural Sciences. - Note 4: It is required to take "Basic Laboratory Work in Chemistry" that is provided in the first semester in the first year.
+It is required to confirm the semester in which the subject is provided in the class schedule for liberal arts education subjects in the Students' Handbook because some subjects might be provided in different semester from that which is provided in this document. - Note 2: It is required to first take subjects that are provided in English. - Note 3: Area Courses are required to earn 4 credits or more for the natural science subjects and 4 credits or more for the human & social science subjects.